New data indicates declining confidence in childhood vaccines of up to 44 percentage points in some countries during the COVID-19 pandemic

 The pandemic also exacerbated existing inequities.
 For far too many children, especially in the most marginalised communities, vaccination is still not available, accessible or affordable.
 Even before the pandemic, progress on vaccination had stalled for almost a decade as the world struggled to reach the most marginalised children.

 Of the 67 million children who missed out on routine vaccination between 2019 and 2021, 48 million didn’t receive a single routine vaccine, also known as “zero-dose”.
 As of the end of 2021, India and Nigeria (both countries with very large birth cohorts) had the largest numbers of zero-dose children but increases in the numbers of zero-dose children were especially notable in Myanmar and the Philippines.
-In the East and Asia Pacific region, an estimated 3.4 million children have never been vaccinated at the end of 2021, partly due to the pandemic.

 The children who are missing out live in the poorest, most remote and marginalized communities, at times impacted by conflict.
 New data produced for the report by the International Center for Equity in Health found that in the poorest households, 1 in 5 children are zero-dose while in the wealthiest, it is just 1 in 20.
 It found unvaccinated children often live in hard-to-reach communities such as rural areas or urban slums.
 They often have mothers who have not been able to go to school and who are given little say in family decisions.
 These challenges are greatest in low- and middle-income countries, where about 1 in 10 children in urban areas are zero dose and 1 in 6 in rural areas.
 In upper-middle-income countries, there is almost no gap between urban and rural children.